When penalty notices are used

 A ‘Notice to Improve’ will be first be issued.

-An excluded pupil is found in a public place during the school day
+Excluded pupils in public places during the school day

 Where a pupil is found in a public place, in school hours without reasonable justification during the first 5 days of a fixed term or permanent exclusion.